Money Saving Tips for Holiday Let Landlords

 Cleaning a property after a guest has checked out is essential, but it’s likely to be one of your biggest overheads.
 Typically, most holiday home owners have a reliable cleaner or clean themselves.

 A good cleaner is worth their weight in gold and will charge around £200 per changeover for a 3-4 bed rental.
 Some will only charge £100 but you shouldn’t compromise on cleaning as this will lead to bad reviews and complaints.
 With the rise of Airbnb, there are lots of companies coming to the market offering cleaning services, so you may want to shop around and compare if you need to cut your changeover costs.

 Alongside this, you should provide cleaning products (such as a hoover, mop and brush) to encourage guests to clean up after themselves.
 By having guests leave your property in a tidy state, your cleaner won’t be tasked with too much work.
 Ultimately, reducing their time spent cleaning your holiday home and therefore the cost of the changeover.

 But do refrain from asking guests to do a spring clean, they are on holiday after all.

-You can further cut costs by removing unnecessary and unused items from the welcome basket in favour of providing the essentials, such as:
+You can further cut costs by eliminating unnecessary and unused items from the welcome basket in favour of providing the essentials that guests use, such as: